Scotland can offer the perfect solution to your Christmas present worries as it becomes a gin lovers perfect winter wonderland.

 The summer roads can be crowded and car parks full, but in winter Scotland takes on a whole new personality.
 While snow gates and the like mean a flexible itinerary is mandatory, having these majestic spaces to yourself is worth wearing an extra jacket for.
 It’s also a great excuse to ditch the tent or the caravan and head for the luxury of a hotel, inn or B&B, as they offer some outstanding deals at this time of the year.

 For true luxury try The Torridon which now has it’s very own gin called Arcturus.
 The name refers to the brightest star in the Northern Hemisphere, and at The Torridon, with no light pollution for miles, you may well spot it outdoors as well as in the luxury of the hotel bar.
-The Winter Gourmet break is available from November through to March and includes a four course dinner in their triple AA Rosette restaurant, at £285 per night for 2 people sharing.
+Their winter rates are yet to be released, but it’s often possible to get a bargain if you stay mid week.

-On the outskirts of Pitlochry East Haugh House is a traditional Inn accommodating River Tay fishermen and women over many years.
+On the outskirts of Pitlochry East Haugh House is a traditional yet multi award-winning Inn accommodating River Tay fishermen and women over many years.
 Their reputation for great food and hospitality is established and reinforced every year and this family run business really does go the extra mile for their guests.
-Winter breaks are priced at £159 B&B for TWO nights with two people sharing, so add a budget of £25 – £30 per person for dinner and you can enjoy a great location to explore Highland Perthshire and some warm and cosy surroundings for your precious time away from home.
+Winter breaks are priced at £240 DB&B for TWO nights with two people sharing, so you can enjoy a great location to explore Highland Perthshire and some warm and cosy surroundings for your precious time away from home.

 If more rugged scenery is your thing, then Clachaig Inn in Glencoe could suit you best.
 Another Inn with it’s own Gin (The Clachaig) on offer, it holds regular live music events and beer festivals and caters for outdoorsy types as well as those who prefer to spot their Munros through binoculars!
 Rooms start at £50 per night per person for bed and breakfast, and this makes a great base from which to explore Fort William and the Nevis Range Ski Area as well as Glencoe itself.
 The Road to the Isles and the Glenfinnan Monument are within easy reach, and Oban’s bustling harbour has plenty to fill a day and is just an hour away down the picturesque shore road beside Loch Linnhe.

 Back to luxury and Meldrum House Hotel in Oldmeldrum, Aberdeenshire.
 This mansion house hotel has a vast array of Scottish Gins including local ones from Porters Gin, House of Elrick Gin and Lonewolf Gin, and their knowledgeable bar tenders handle all the best perfect serves with aplomb.
-Their Winter Warmer break offers dinner bed and breakfast in a deluxe Stables Room for £285 per night for two people sharing.
-And look out for their January Sale when many rooms will be half price!
+Their January Sale is available now with rooms between January 1st and 19th at HALF PRICE!
+So B&B from £80 and DBB from £130.
+That’s got ‘gift’ written all over it!

 For more ideas visit Ginspired Scotland to search by region.
 Remember to select your region on the Gincyclopedia then zoom in to see accommodation and food and drink suggestions, and retail too.